yakose/UFO-1/Exam/Blogv2.md

 ### Conclusion
 Based on our experiences with this experiment, we have found out that it quickly makes sense to build a project using microservices if: it will be developed by more people, it will be adding more features.

+In the time to set things up it was clear it was faster to make it monolithic but this lacks the scalability that is sought after.
+The extra time however is easily offset by the tools that we get with microservices.
+We believe that any project that takes more than a few days to completely finish should be built with microservices.